Definition of Balance Sheet

 - Liabilities (obligations and customer deposits)

 - Stockholders' equity (the difference between the amount of assets and liabilities)

 You can view the balance sheet as reporting the assets and the claims against those assets (liabilities and stockholders' equity).
-Others state that the balance sheet reports a corporation's assets and the amount that was provided by creditors (the liabilities) and the amounts provided by the owners (stockholders' equity).
+You can also view the balance sheet as reporting a corporation's assets and the amounts that were provided by creditors (the liabilities) and the amounts provided by the owners (the stockholders' equity).

 A classified balance sheet reports the current assets in a section that is separate from the long-term assets.
 Similarly, current liabilities are reported in a section that is separate from long-term liabilities.
 This allows bankers, owners, and others to easily compute the amount of an organization's working capital and current ratio.